Larry-Larriee/Caesar-Cypher/README.md

 # Caesar-Cypher
 **Instructions Given:**

 *"For this final assignment, we will explore a new programming language - Python!
-Learning about multiple programming languages helps us to reinforce the big computing concepts we've learned throughout the course, and has the added benefit of: (1) preparing for AP CSA, a similar object-oriented language and (2) applying these concepts in a new context"*
+Learning about multiple programming languages helps us to reinforce the big computing concepts we've learned throughout the course, and has the added benefit of: (1) preparing for AP CSA, a similar object-oriented language and (2) applying these concepts in a new context"* - Dr. Havard

 **Project Description:**